Tour name: Mulde

 The paddling itself is very pleasant.
-With a flow speed of about 2-3 meters per second, the landscape moves comfortably past.
+With a flow speed of about 2-3 m per second, the landscape moves comfortably past.
 So there is enough time to watch – and you can get along without noticeable paddling.
 But be careful regarding the stones and trees protruding from the water – otherwise, it is recommended to enjoy the largely untouched nature and to look for animals!

-Stage 1 Between monasteries and castles:
+Stage 1: Between monasteries and castles

-- from Kloster Buch to Grimma (26km)
+- from Kloster Buch to Grimma (26 km)

 From the historic Kloster Buch, the journey begins on the Freiberger Mulde.
 Along this section, you can admire the relics of yesteryear.
 These include the castle Mildenstein and the moated castle Podelwitz.
 After a few kilometers, you reach the spot where the Zwickauer Mulde and Freiberger Mulde merge to form the United Mulde.
 On this, it goes further north, past the Kötteritzscher castle, the castle ruin Nimbschen and the ship mill Höfgen.